 Only citizens can change society.
 People’s ideas can change and sometimes change rapidly.
 A vision provides ideas to focus change and policies that lead toward a desired future.
 As we face new challenges, this conference will work toward a vision, based on the best in America and our founding values, to inspire action and realistic hope for a better future.

-It is fitting and proper we meet in the People's House, the US Congress.
 Speakers will come from across the ideological spectrum.
 The conference will be constructive, in the words of Lincoln “with malice toward none, and charity for all” since “we are friends, we must not be enemies”.

-- define the problems and challenges;
+- the problems and challenges;